tensorflow/community/rfcs/20190115-dense-attention.md

 Attention is typically used in 1D sequences, such as text.
 It is conceivable that people may try to use it with 2D, 3D or n-D sequences, such as with the outputs of `Conv2D` or `Conv3D` layers.
+In fact, recent research applies self-attention to 2D images https://arxiv.org/abs/1805.08318.
-To make this work, users can follow the example code:
+To make n-D work with the proposed layers, users can follow the example code:

 ```python
 query_orig_shape = tf.shape(query)